omeka/omeka-s-developer/docs/register_an_addon.md

 binary.

 Then, to complete the process, click "Publish release".
-If everything checks out, we'll automatically register the release within 24 hours.
+If everything checks out, we'll register the release shortly.
+After we have added it to the registry, updates following the same procedure will be automatically updated.
 If you subsequently set the release to be a prerelease or draft, we will remove the release from our registry.